- New York University School of Medicine, New York, NY

 Prior to that, Dr. Markman spent 11 years as Chairman of the Department of Hematology/Oncology and Director of the Taussig Cancer Center at the Cleveland Clinic Foundation.
 He also spent five years as Vice Chairman of the Department of Medicine at Memorial Sloan-Kettering Cancer Center in New York.

 A Diplomate of the American Board of Internal Medicine, Dr. Markman is board certified in internal medicine, medical oncology and hematology.
-He also holds a Certificate of Advanced Study in Bioethics from the Department of Philosophy at Cleveland State University.
+He also holds a Graduate Certificate of Advanced Study in Bioethics from the Department of Philosophy at Cleveland State University.

 Dr. Markman began his undergraduate education at the University of Southern California, where he earned a bachelor’s degree in Biology and graduated summa cum laude.
 He went on to earn a medical degree from New York University School of Medicine.